tigerbeetle/tigerbeetle/docs/intro.md

 # Clients

-When you're ready to start integrating with TigerBeetle in your application, check out the language-specific docs:
+When you're ready to integrate your application with TigerBeetle, check out the language-specific docs:

 * [Node](./clients/node)
 * [Java](./clients/java)